eembc/audiomark/platform/cmsis/README.md

 To build the different projects, use the **cbuild** command: e.g. for the C300 audiomark application:

 ```
 cbuild audiomark_app.Release+MPS3-Corstone-300.cprj
 ```

-This will generate an bject in `audiomark/platform/cmsis/out/audiomark_app/MPS3-Corstone-300/Release/Release+MPS3-Corstone-300.axf`
+This will generate an object in `audiomark/platform/cmsis/out/audiomark_app/MPS3-Corstone-300/Release/Release+MPS3-Corstone-300.axf`

 Expected output: